clockgene/Image_analysis/README.md

 # C:\ProgramData\... need to be modified to your actual path to miniconda, which depends on admin/user install!

-AFTER it is installed, copy these scripts from here Z:\_install\Python scripts Martin\Image_analysis LV200_crop_pad_cosmic_rays_v3.py LV200_rename_move_v4_automatic.py
+AFTER it is installed, copy/download these scripts LV200_rename_move_v4_automatic.py LV200_crop_pad_cosmic_rays_v3.py

 Open them in idle and follow instructions in them.
+LV200_rename_move is for renaming files from different folders (needed for treatment experiments only), LV200_crop_pad_cosmic_rays enhances the images and creates animated GIF or MP4 movies.

 To analyze images in ImageJ and get data from macro ROIs/cell-sized grid ROIs and then analyze them in per2py, follow _manual_per2py_lumicycle.txt.
 To use cell tracking in ImageJ TrackMate and analyze in per2py, follow manual_ImageJ and Trackmate v1.txt and _manual_per2py_trackmate.txt